-Property managers should be able to provide information on Homeowners Association (HOA) fees.
-It’s important to know the current fees, when the fees increase and by how much, and if there's a special assessment on the horizon.
+A property manager should be able to provide information on Homeowners Association (HOA) fees.
+It's important to know the current fees, when the fees increase and by how much, and if there's a special assessment on the horizon.

 7. Property management fees

-When using a property manager, owners can expect to pay six to eight percent of the rent toward the management fee.
+When using a property manager, owners can expect to pay six to eight percent of the rental income toward the management fee.
 That figure may not include re-leasing costs following tenant turnover, which could be as high as 50 to 100 percent of a month's rent in addition to the monthly fee.

 Rental properties typically won't be rented all the time, so owners should factor in some vacancies into their budget.